Resources for Professionals

 - They may believe their children are better off in a two-parent household.
 Batterers also focus on kids as a way to keep victims from leaving by threatening to take them away from the victims or hurt them if they leave.

 - Isolation from their family and friends decreases options for leaving relationships.
-Batterers are sometimes.
-The only people victims can go to for support.
+Batterers are sometimes the only people victims can go to for support.
 Because abusers feel threatened by their victims’ relationships, they stop them from becoming close with others.

 - Victims may only get limited support from their family and friends.
-Victims of partner abuse try to leave an average of four times before they succeed.
+Victims of partner abuse try to leave an average of four to six times before they succeed.
 People close to them may not understand that leaving an abusive relationship is a long process and think victims fail when they go back with their abusers.
 They may also tell victims that their abusers are good people, that the abuse is not as bad as they say, or to go back and try harder to make things work.

 - They may believe their batterers’ messages that the abuse is their fault, that it happens because of alcohol or drug use, that they just can’t control their anger, or that no one else will ever want the victims.
 These messages attack victims’ self-esteem and make them doubt the way they feel about the violence.